 Domestic violence is a serious problem in the United States.
 According to the National Coalition Against Domestic Violence (NCADV), in Missouri “34,841 adults, youth and children received domestic violence services in 2014.”
-With a significant number of our population effected by domestic violence, divorce attorneys at Hais, Hais and Goldberger, P.C. are here to help survivors achieve justice and feel safe once again.
+With a significant number of our population affected by domestic violence, divorce attorneys at Hais, Hais and Goldberger, P.C. are here to help survivors achieve justice and feel safe once again.

 If you know someone who has experienced domestic violence, there are many ways you can also support them on their journey.
 Here are five tips to support domestic violence survivors your life:

 - Believe their stories.
-Many perpetrators are charismatic individuals who are well liked by people they know.
+Many perpetrators are charismatic individuals who are well-liked by people they know.
 It can be difficult to believe these individuals are capable of violence.
 One of the most important things you can do for survivors is believe they are telling the truth.

 - Don’t dig for details.
 You may feel the desire to know more about the situation.
 Curiosity is normal.
 However, digging for details can re-traumatize the survivors.
 When they are comfortable speaking about what they experienced, they will do so.
 Until then, avoid giving them the third degree over what happened, why they stayed, etc.